SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Experiments and Results

 We evaluate our method on the EndoVis18-VQA dataset through two complementary ablation studies: (1) analysis of different temporal feature extractors as video encoders paired with GPT-2, and (2) evaluation of keyword penalization in the weighted BCE loss to mitigate missing critical keywords in generated answers.

-\textit{(1) Temporal Feature Extractors:} To assess the contribution of different temporal feature extractors (Temporal F. E.), we conducted an ablation study on the in-template EndoVis18-VQA dataset comparing X-CLIP \cite{xclip}, ViViT \cite{vivit}, TimeSformer \cite{timesformer}, VideoMamba \cite{videomamba} and VideoMAE \cite{videomae}, with the latter used as the tube-masked video encoder, all paired with the same GPT-2, as reported in Table~\ref{tab:tfe_ablation_study}.
+\textit{(1) Temporal Feature Extractors:} A core contribution of this work is the systematic analysis of temporal visual encoders for surgical VideoQA.
+To isolate the role of the Temporal Feature Extractor (Temporal FE), we perform a controlled ablation on the in-template EndoVis18-VQA split, comparing X-CLIP \cite{xclip}, ViViT \cite{vivit}, TimeSformer \cite{timesformer}, VideoMamba \cite{videomamba}, and VideoMAE \cite{videomae}.
+All variants use the same GPT-2 decoder and identical training protocol, so differences can be attributed to the Temporal FE.
+Results are reported in Table~\ref{tab:tfe_ablation_study}.
 Our experiments show that VideoMAE consistently achieves the best performance across BLEU, ROUGE, and METEOR metrics, highlighting its superior ability to capture spatiotemporal features in surgical video clips.
 VideoMamba provides competitive results, but falls slightly behind VideoMAE, emphasizing the importance of encoder design for effective video representation.
 Overall, the results demonstrate that selecting a high-capacity video encoder is crucial for generative surgical VQA performance.

 \textit{(2) Keyword Penalization:} To address the issue of missing crucial keywords in generated answers (e.g., predicting "lung" instead of "kidney"), we introduce a penalization term in the weighted BCE loss.
 Let $y_i \in {0,1}$ denote the reference label for token $i$, $\hat{y}_i$ the predicted probability, and $\mathcal{K}$ the set of keywords in the reference.
 The modified loss is defined as: